-Independent researcher, UK Email: joejbbuckley@gmail.com
+ISSH 2021 Ton Independent researcher, UK Email: joejbbuckley@gmail.com

 The driving principle behind the development of industrial relations in Vietnam is to build 'harmonious labour relations' (quan hệ lao động hài hoà), in order to assist with economic growth and development.
 The phrase can be found in the labour law, regularly repeated by government and union officials, and sprinkled around labour newspapers and other media sources focused on labour issues.
 The Vietnam General Confederation of Labour (VGCL), so the argument goes, has an important role to play to achieve this aim by supporting workers materially, engaging employers in social dialogue and collective bargaining, and helping reduce and avert strikes.
 This paper argues, however, that far from needing harmonious labour relations, Vietnam should promote a social structure of disharmonious labour relations.
-I note that, following Marx, in a market economy harmonious labour relations are quite literally impossible.
-The core of such an economy is a fundamental antagonism between the two great classes, bourgeoisie and proletariat.
-What at first sight appears to be harmonious labour relations is in fact labour submitting to the domination of capital.
-In addition, the single most important driving force improving wages and conditions for workers in Vietnam has been their strikes, largely driven by rural migrants in urban areas working in industrial production.
+I note classes, bourgeoisie and proletariat.
+What at first sight appears to be harmonious labour relations is in fact labour submitting to the domination of capital In additional important driving and proletariat. that, following Marx, in a market economy harmonious labour relations are quite literally important driving force improving wages and conditions for workers in Vietnam has been their strikes, largely driven by rural migrants in urban areas working in industrial production.
 It is strikes that have led to minimum wage rises often outpacing productivity rises, VGCL reforms, legal reforms, and improved working environments.
 If these were lost, the pressure to improve labour's lot would also dissipate, and the scales would tip firmly in favour of capital.
-I argue, then, that the VGCL should abandon its support for harmonious labour relations, and instead promote disharmony and increased strike numbers.

-Keywords: labour; labour relations; strikes; harmony; disharmony; unions; Vietnam.
+I argue, then, that the VGCL should abandon its support for harmonious labour relations, and instead Keywords: labour; labour relations; strikes; harmony; disharmony; unions; Vietnam.